Sialitech/label-siali/docs/source/tags/ranker.md

 The Ranker tag renders a given list of strings and allows you to drag and reorder them.
 To see this tag in action:
 1. Save the example JSON below as a file called <code>example_ranker_tag.json</code>.
-2. Upload it as a task on the Label Studio UI.
+2. Upload it as a task on the Siali Label UI.
 3. Set up a project with the given labeling configuration.

 ### Parameters